dji-sdk/Payload-SDK-Doc/source/guide/network_port.md

 The network port sends video stream to the IP 192.168.5.10 and port 23003 by using the UDP protocol.
 The requirement of the video stream are as below:

-- h264 stream, GOP encoding, I frame interval of 30 with the rest of P frame
+- h264 stream, GOP encoding, I frame interval of 30 with the rest of B frame
 - Up to 8KB for sending a single package when using UDP

 Developers can refer to the video stream transmission routines (Payload_SDK/sample/network_port).